 Please review the New Egypt Middle School Parent/Student Handbook.
-Once you review, please log onto the Genesis Parent Portal to sign the online acknowledgement at your earliest convenience.
+Once you review, please log onto the Genesis Parent Portal to sign the online acknowledgement.

 Thank you for your cooperation.
 If you have any questions concerning our policies and procedures, please feel free to call the middle school main office.